flan/staticdhcpd/branches/2.0.0/staticDHCPd/doc/commentary/faq.rst

 with *staticDHCPd*'s core code.

-If you want to replace the CSS or favicon completely, you'll find their definitions in :module:`web.resources` and handlers in :module:`web.methods`.
+If you want to replace the CSS or favicon completely, you'll find their definitions in :mod:`web.resources` and handlers in :mod:`web.methods`.
 Just implement your own equivalent method, then, in :ref:`scripting-init`, do something similar to the following::